steenhansen/type-czech/README.md

 npm i type-czech
 ```

-## Require for Node.js is Supported, as well as Import for React
+## Require for Node.js is Supported, as Well as Import for React
 ```
 const { TypeCzech_obj } = require("./node_modules/type-czech/type-czech-require.js");